alchemycodelab/alchemy-student-projects/February-2022-Cohort/February-2022-03-mid-projects.md

 ### Pathfriender

-> Description
->> Pathfriender, a Discord bot that allows you to track and create player characters in association with Discord accounts, roll dice, roll dice with advantage or disadvantage, track initiative, roll on loot tables, and see if there any beavers nearby in your campaign.
+> Pathfriender, a Discord bot that allows you to track and create player characters in association with Discord accounts, roll dice, roll dice with advantage or disadvantage, track initiative, roll on loot tables, and see if there any beavers nearby in your campaign.

 * [Repo](https://github.com/Pathfriender/pathfriender)